 SPEA-V 201 International Policy-making Practicum: Model United Nations (3 cr.)
 This course prepares students to participate as delegates at an intercollegiate conference simulating UN negotiations.
 Students will learn about the history and institutions of the UN.
+They and finance.

-They will become deeply knowledgeable about the nations they represent and understand how national interest, power, and international institutions affect policy outcomes.
+will become deeply knowledgeable about the nations they represent and understand how national interest, power, and international institutions affect policy outcomes.

 SPEA-V 202 Contemporary Economic Issues in Public Affairs (3 cr.)
-P: ECON-E 201 (Bloomington only.)
+P: ECON-E 251 OR ECON-B 251 (Bloomington only.)
 This course reinforces and deepens economic skills by applying basic economic concepts and models to a variety of areas, including tax, social, health, regulatory, environmental, and macroeconomic policy.
 Issues examined include the motivation for intervention in the economy, they types of intervention, and the predicted effects of policies.